905-764-7570 info@rscc.ca

 **Does not include assignments, preparatory reading and practice teaching

-Complete the form and submit it with $100 CAD non-refundable application fee.
+Click the button above to complete the application form.
+Submit it with $100 CAD non-refundable application fee.
 Click here for Tuition Fees.

 Financial Assistance

-Vidar will offer limited, no-interest loans to students to cover tuition and other expenses associated with becoming a Waldorf teacher or Waldorf early childhood teacher through RSCC.
+Vidar offers limited, no-interest loans to students (Canadian only) to cover tuition and other expenses associated with becoming a Waldorf teacher or Waldorf Early Childhood teacher through RSCC.

 Vidar Foundation Tuition Loan Program Info